 The glamorous history of Palm Springs – this is where the Rat Pack and other Hollywood stars of the ’60 came to escape – adds to its appeal.
 Many celebs still live in Palm Springs, and you can even take bus tours to check out their homes.

 The current Palm Springs population is around 48,000, and it’s estimated that as much as half of that number could be LGBT.
-The five-person city council is entirely LGBT, marking the first time that has occurred in an American city.
+Recently, the five-person city council was entirely LGBT, marking the first time that had occurred in an American city.

 The city gets quite busy on the weekends as folks from LA and other nearby cities head to Palm Springs for a big gay weekend getaway.
 Weekdays are less chaotic in town but can still be a lot of fun.
 The airport is located very close to the city, so it’s a quick and easy ride into town.

 What’s the best time to visit Palm Springs?
 That depends what you’re looking for.
 From June through September, the average high temperatures exceed 100 degrees F (it can be much hotter at times!), so those months are considered the offseason.

 But you can still have a lot of fun in the summer if you keep a cold drink in your hand, don’t stray too far from the pool during the afternoon, and go out to party at night.
 The winter months have more comfortable temperatures, and the city gets a lot busier during that time.